felipelouza/mm-repair/reordering/solfiles/Readme.md

 ## How to generate this column-permutation files?

-For the code needed to generate this files, please navigate up into the root directory and then down into the `algos` subfolder.
+For the code needed to generate this files, please navigate up into the `reordering` folder.